Local Offer Coronavirus Advice and Information

 Young Minds has suggestions for what to do if young people are anxious about coronavirus and how they can look after their mental health.
 Madeleine, 19, shares how the coronavirus (COVID-19) pandemic has affected her mental health as an autistic person.

-Support From Organisations
+ARCHIVE Support From Organisations

 COVID-19 Family Support Hub: The Council for Disabled Children COVID-19 Family Support Hub is regularly updated with the latest guidance and advice for families as we move through the pandemic.
 It includes information around clinically extremely vulnerable children and vaccinations for children and young people.